aarron-lee/crunchyroll-tizen/README.md

 Follow the regular install instructions, but afterwards also add it to Steam as a non-Steam game.

 Then, in game mode, make sure to enable the Crunchyroll steam input community controller layout.
 It might require you to show all available layouts while selecting the layout.

+Also, in the Steam Game settings for the Crunchyroll app, set the resolution as 1080p.
+The App was not designed for higher resolutions, you may see visual bugs at higher than 1080p resolutions.

 # Development